ReinventDAO/Documentation/litepaper.md

 The $REIV token will be launched to foster a sustainable and decentralized ecosystem for the Knowledge Capital and IP industry.

-It will serve as the core REIV Access token and medium of exchange on On-Chain IP licensing, allowing users to access exclusive Emerging Tech Know-How Secret Recipe, be whitelisted for exclusive Collection pre-launch on the REIV CKM, utilise for core subscription, thus building a “proof of contribution” model to get incentivised based on rewards.
+It will serve as the core REIV Access token and medium of exchange on On-Chain IP licensing, allowing users to access exclusive Emerging Tech Know-How Secret Recipe, be whitelisted for exclusive Collection pre-launch on the REIV PKH, utilise for core subscription, thus building a “proof of contribution” model to get incentivised based on rewards.
 #### $REIV Token Total Supply <a name="total-supply"></a>

 Reinvent DAO ecosystem runs on a utility token, $REIV, which is capped at a maximum supply of 1,000,000,000 tokens.
 Some tokens are reserved for ecosystem development, early adopters and development funds.

 $REIV can be used for the following:
-* **Subscription:** Users can pay a monthly subscription to gain access to REIV CKM.
+* **Subscription:** Users can pay a monthly subscription to gain access to REIV PKH.
 Users can pay in $REIV, or, $USDT, US Dollars, which will then be converted to $REIV.

-* **Know-How as IP Asset Leasing:** Fans can use $REIV to lease excluding Emerging Teh secret recipes through REIV CKM.
+* **Know-How as IP Asset Leasing:** Fans can use $REIV to lease excluding Emerging Teh secret recipes through REIV PKH.
 * **Staking and Rewards:** Creators can stake $REIV to receive rewards in the form of platform incentives and access to premier Know-How before publicly available for the public on MAINNET.
 * **Collection Sponsorship:** $REIV can be used to support the creation of Know-How Collections through pre-fund capital to the early creators.
 In return, sponsors can receive % in IP Royalty as an exchange of the upfront capital.